PrateekDutta2001/NeuraNet/README.md

 1. **Clone or download** the repository
 2. **Open `index.html`** in your web browser
 3. **Start learning!** Navigate through sections using the navbar or scroll
+4. **Explore more**: Click "Statistics 📊" in the navbar to access the Inferential Statistics tutorial

 No build process, no dependencies - just pure HTML, CSS, and JavaScript!